 Of RFEs tied to financial evidence

 Household size miscounted.
 Prior I-864 obligations missed.
-Income below the poverty guideline threshold — caught at adjudication, not at filing.
+Income below the poverty guideline threshold.
+All caught at adjudication, not at filing.

 913